ONLINE EVENT!

-The law in Scotland differs to the rest of the U.K. and this special 1.5 hour event will give you everything you need to know about how out of control and potentially dangerous dogs are enacted here.
-We will be covering both the Control of Dogs (Scotland) Act 2010 and Dangerous Dogs Act 1991 and how they could affect you and your dog.
+The law in Scotland differs to the rest of the U.K. and this 1-hour webinar will give you everything you need to know about how out of control and dangerous dogs laws are enacted here.
+We cover both the Control of Dogs (Scotland) Act 2010 and Dangerous Dogs Act 1991 and how they could affect you and your dog.

 Regardless of the breed or type of dog you own, it is important to be aware of your responsibilities and how to best ensure that you and your dog remain safe.